RESEARCH INTERESTS

 PDRA Physical Oceanographer, SAMS, Oban, UK, January 2019 – present

-- iAtlantic: Generating timeseries from model and observation data, and calculation of accompanying statistics.
+- iAtlantic: Generating timeseries from model and observation data, and calculation of statistics.
 We aim to develop two papers from this work.

 - HECLA: Project aimed at improving the Navy’s ability to collect and exploit hydrographic and oceanographic information using autonomous platforms.